JacobWLaw/motion-detection/README.md

 Provided is a sample .env file that is required for setting up the email alerts.
 By default this is set to "OFF" and works only by showing what is happening in a OpenCV image rendering window.
 If you want to integrate this into anything else you're using feel free, and you can ignore the .env file by leaving it off.

+Note: This program was designed to work on single-camera systems and indexing only accounts for the first camera discovered, hence the constraint.
+If you want you can go into the code itself and mess with indexing to find the correct camera if you have many.

 ## Future Plans
 - SMS!
 - Naming of the camera system (this will be pretty soon it's just not something I thought of initially).